About me

 - August 23, 2024: I presented a section of my first qualifying paper under the title, ‘The Obligatoriness and Optionality in Korean Subject Honorification (Abstract), (slides)’ at SICOGG26/WAFL18.

-- May 15, 2024: I defended my first qualifying paper ‘The Obligatoriness and Optionality in Korean Subject Honorification.’
+- May 15, 2024: I defended my first qualifying paper ‘The Obligatoriness and Optionality in Korean Subject Honorification.
+(Committee: Karlos Arregi and Jason Merchant)’

 - September 27, 2023: I presented my poster ‘A Distributed Morphological approach to historical difference in the sequence of Korean suffix -si (Abstract)’ at WAFL 17, hosted by the Institute of Mongolian Studies.